 Unlike most men’s watches, the sleek Formula 1 Calibre 16 is lightweight and fits your wrist perfectly.
 Also, the watch has a solid look without looking bulky even with its high-grade watch case.
 However, the rubber strap does not have a top-notch look common with other TAG Heuer models.

-However, with the call for larger watches, three hand watches have also had an increase in their size.
-Although we believe the watches designers have their reasons for such action, we would like to see smaller cases with great specs.
+However, with the call for larger watches, three-hand watches have also had an increase in their size.
+Although we believe the watch designers have their reasons for such action, we would like to see smaller cases with great specs.

 Also, the stainless steel case is polished on one side while the upper case has a brushed finish.
 Other polished parts include the double crown and the bezel while the bracelet and end pieces remain brushed.

 Dial On Watch

 The watch offers a contrasting flange and subdial ring dial that catches the interest of any watch snob.
 The reason is that it reminds us of the 2016 Formula 1 Red Bull Edition.
 Following the success of the “Panda” and “Reverse” Panda watches the latest Calibre 6 uses this spec with its three hands and subdial.

 Also, we love the limited use of red on the second’s hand and the tiny red triangle on the minute flange of the Calibre 16.
 With this said, it gives welcome relief from TAG Heuer’s previous practice of using too many colors or details on its dial.

 You might wonder why the Formula 1 chronograph has a Tag Heuer logo on their dials with “TAG Heuer” text.
 Surprisingly, this spec is not common with other watches from the brand.